VMware Cloud Facility (VCF) Operations 8.18 Sizing Guidelines

 Issue/Introduction

-This article provides information on using the sizing guidelines for VMware Aria Operations 8.18, to determine the configurations used during installation, or post install.
+This article provides information on using the sizing guidelines for VCF Operations 8.18 to determine configurations for installation or post-installation.

 Notes

-• An object in this table represents a basic entity in Aria Operations that is characterized by properties and metrics that are collected from adapter data sources.
-Example of objects include a virtual machine, a host, a datastore for a VMware vCenter adapter, a storage switch port for a storage devices adapter, an Exchange server, a Microsoft SQL Server, a Hyper-V server, or Hyper-V virtual machine for a Hyperic adapter, and an AWS instance for a AWS adapter.
+• An object in this table represents a basic entity in Aria Operations, characterized by properties and metrics collected from adapter data sources.
+Examples of objects include a virtual machine, a host, a datastore for a VMware vCenter adapter, a storage switch port for a storage device adapter, an Exchange server, a Microsoft SQL Server, a Hyper-V server, or a Hyper-V virtual machine for a Hyperic adapter, and an AWS instance for an AWS adapter.

 • For other versions of VMware Aria Operations, see VMware Aria Operations Sizing Guidelines.

-Recommended sizing can be checked by inputting values on vropssizer.vmware.com, or by inputting values on the attached spreadsheet.
+Recommended sizing can be checked by inputting values on Operations Sizing Tool, or by inputting values on the attached spreadsheet.

 Environment